 FAQs

-What can I expect during my horse’s first session?
+What can I expect during my horse’s first appointment?

 After your horse’s evaluation they will receive a full body sports massage.
-Following your horse’s massage we can discuss additional therapies, exercises, or stretches that may be beneficial to your horse.
-Within 48 hours I will email you a detailed report of your horse’s session including a treatment plan with the things we discussed.
+Following your horse’s massage, we will discuss additional bodywork, therapies, exercises and stretches, specifically tailored to your unique horse.
+Within 48 hours you will receive a session report detailing the findings of your horse’s therapy session, as well any other previously discussed recommendations.

 How can I prepare for my horse’s appointment?